-Easter Egg Treasure Cake – This FUN cake is made with two different cake mixes.
+Easter Egg Cake — This FUN cake is made with two different cake mixes.
 The eggs, chicks, and bunnies from the first cake are cut out and put in the second cake before it’s baked.
 Decorated with coconut grass and candy eggs, this is a FESTIVE Easter dessert with buried TREASURES inside!!
-Use the leftover cake to cut out more mini cakes and let the kids decorate for extra fun!

 If you are looking for a super festive Easter dessert, look no further than this cake.
 There are even “buried treasures” inside!

-This cake is actually way easier than it looks – trust me!
+This Easter egg cake is actually way easier than it looks — trust me!
 It starts off with two baking shortcuts, otherwise known as boxed cake mixes.

 The eggs, chicks, and bunnies from the first cake in a jelly roll pan are then cut out and put into the second cake before it’s baked.